Home > Destinations > North America > USA > New Mexico > Northern New Mexico > Albuquerque > Planning a Trip

 Albuquerque is the transportation hub for New Mexico, so getting in and out of town is easy.

 By Plane -- The Albuquerque International Sunport (tel.
-505/842-4366; www. cabq.gov/airport) is in the south-central part of the city, between I-25 on the west and Kirtland Air Force Base on the east, just south of Gibson Boulevard.
+505/842-4366; www.cabq.gov/airport) is in the south-central part of the city, between I-25 on the west and Kirtland Air Force Base on the east, just south of Gibson Boulevard.
 Sleek and efficient, the airport is served by most national airlines and two local ones.

 By Train -- Amtrak's "Southwest Chief" arrives and departs daily to and from Los Angeles and Chicago.
-The station is at 214 First St. SW, 2 blocks south of Central Avenue (tel.
-800/USA-RAIL or 505/842-9650; www.amtrak.com).
+The station is at the Alvarado Transportation Center, 300 Second St. SW (at the corner of Lead and Second; tel.
+800/USA-RAIL [872-7245] or 505/842-9650; www.amtrak.com).

 By Bus -- Greyhound/Trailways (tel.
 800/231-2222; www.greyhound.com) and TNM&O (tel.
-505/243-4435; www.tnmo.com) arrive and depart from the Albuquerque Bus Transportation Center, 300 Second St. SW (at the corner of Lead and Second, near the train station).
+505/243-4435; www.tnmo.com) arrive and depart from the Alvarado Transportation Center, 300 Second St. SW (at the corner of Lead and Second).

 By Car -- If you're driving, you'll probably arrive via either the east-west I-40 or the north-south I-25.
 Exits are well marked.